-- PIE serves nonprofit organizations with technical assistance, professional development and networking opportunities to ensure Northwest Ohio children have the best in-school enrichment and out-of-school time opportunities.
+- PIE serves nonprofit organizations with consulting, professional development and networking opportunities to ensure Northwest Ohio children have the best in-school enrichment and out-of-school time opportunities.

 - PIE encourages volunteerism in K-12 schools by providing background checks, volunteer training and other resources.

 Partners In Education of Toledo was founded in 1994 by the Rotary Club of Toledo, with support from the Toledo Area Chamber of Commerce, area banks and corporations.
 The first several years of Partners in Education were focused on connecting area businesses with schools to “adopt” for support and volunteering.
 As district and school funding and volunteer needs have changed, so has our business model.
 Through the years, Partners in Education’s partnerships with Toledo Public Schools and The Catholic Diocese of Greater Toledo’s schools have flourished.
 Our organization has now become an incubator of new program models that serve immediate needs in our local schools.
 It began with our career-readiness programming that taught parents and family members to mentor their students toward success in the classroom and beyond as well as guest speakers, field trips to colleges and businesses and a curriculum focused on preparation for success in school and career.
 PIE also provided high-quality volunteer training programs for business people and faith partners seeking to volunteer in area schools.

 Partners in Education is always seeking ways to help area schools.
-Please contact us if you would like to bring one of our programs to your school or let us know if we could develop and incubate a model program for you.
+Please contact us if you would like to bring one of our programs to your school or community center or let us know if we could develop and incubate a model program for you.
 If you are a business wanting to bring a program into schools, please contact us as well.
 We would love to be included in partnership grant opportunities.
 After all, Partners is our first name.
 Just give us a call at 419-242-2122.